syncfusion-content/wpf-docs/wpf/ButtonAdv/Getting-Started.md

 ## Set icon width and height

-The Icon size can be set using the following two properties:
+The Icon size can be customized using the following two properties:

 * IconWidth
 * IconHeight